University of Gothenburg

 Benefits of clinical research

-There is a great need to explore the effectiveness of different interventions and treatments which are currently being used in health care.
-For example, treatment methods that have been developed and used in other countries need to be translated and evaluated in a Swedish context.
-Knowledge is also important in order to be able to develop new treatment methods or adapt already existing methods.
+There is a great need to explore the effectiveness of different interventions and treatments currently being used in health care.
+For example, treatment methods developed and used in other countries need to be translated and evaluated in a Swedish context.
+Generating knowledge to develop new treatment methods or adapt existing ones is also important.
+There is a great need to explore the effectiveness of different interventions and treatments currently being used in health care.
+For example, treatment methods developed and used in other countries need to be translated and evaluated in a Swedish context.
+Generating knowledge to develop new treatment methods or adapt already existing methods is also important.

 The impact of the research

-Our research aims to improve living conditions and mental health in children, adolescents and adults.
-A large part of the findings is communicated and integrated in the work of to authorities and health care, but we also attach great importance to disseminating knowledge to the public by participating in conversation in the community.
+Our research aims to improve the living conditions and mental health in children, adolescents, and adults.
+Much of the findings in our research is communicated and integrated in the work of authorities and health care, but we also place great emphasis in disseminating knowledge to the public by participating in public discourse.

 Our projects